ansarifaisal12/LogModel/README.md

 bash
 Copy code
 pip install -r requirements.txt
-# Usage
-The main code for the logistic regression model is located in the logistic_regression_iris.py file.
-You can run it using the following command: bash
-Copy code
-python logistic_regression_iris.py
-The script will load the Iris dataset, preprocess it to consider only the "setosa" and "versicolor" classes, and then split it into training and testing sets.
-The logistic regression model will be trained on the training data and evaluated on the testing data.
 # Hyperparameter Tuning
 The logistic regression model is tuned using GridSearchCV from scikit-learn.
 The hyperparameters considered for tuning are: